 - plenty of fruits, vegetables, and whole grains

-- lean sources of protein, such as fish, poultry, or legumes
+- lean sources of protein, such as fish, poultry, and legumes

-- fats that are healthful, such as those from nuts, olive oil, or avocados
+- healthy fats, such as nuts, olive oil, and avocados

-People with HIV can experience problems that affect the ability to consume or digest certain foods.
-These issues may be side effects of medications or symptoms of infections or other complications.
+People living with HIV can experience issues that make it difficult to eat or swallow.
+These issues may be due to infections, the side effects of medication, or other health-related complications.

-Meanwhile, a dietician or another healthcare professional can help develop a plan to avoid nutrient deficiencies and unwanted weight loss or gain.
+Where necessary, a dietitian or other healthcare expert can develop a plan to help individuals avoid nutrient deficiencies and unwanted weight loss or gain.

-The symptoms of foodborne illnesses, sometimes collectively called “food poisoning,” can be more severe in people with uncontrolled HIV, and recovery can take longer.
-A person may need to spend time in the hospital, and in some cases, a foodborne illness becomes life threatening.
+The symptoms of foodborne illnesses, sometimes collectively called food poisoning, can be more severe in people with uncontrolled HIV.
+Those living with the condition may need to spend time in the hospital if they get food poisoning.
+In some cases, it can become life threatening.

-- Practice good food hygiene when preparing, storing, and eating meals.
+- practicing good food hygiene when preparing, storing, and eating meals

-- Avoid raw or undercooked meat, seafood, and eggs.
+- avoiding raw or undercooked meat, seafood, and eggs

 The following lifestyle choices can help keep the immune system strong: